- Any patient who reports bleeding from the mouth or nose following a recent tonsillectomy.

 - If inexperienced or unsure, seek senior help rather than attempting the above on your own.
 What the patient really needs is a secure airway and surgical intervention.

-After 24 hours without further haemorrhage, the risk of recurrence is lower.
+After 24 hours without further bleeding, the risk of recurrence is lower.
 Patients are usually discharged at this point.
 All patients should be reviewed by a senior before discharge, and advised to return if there is any more bleeding.

 Patients should not be discharged with hydrogen peroxide gargles.